Bagale Thapa: Noble families in Gorkha

 Family of Bhimsen Thapa and family of Amar Singh Thapa were two influential Bagale Thapa families at the central politics of Kingdom of Nepal.

-The family of Bada Kaji Amar Singh Thapa consists Kaji Ranajor Singh Thapa, Ranadhoj Thapa, Narsingh Thapa and their 2 more brothers who were also at Royal Court of Nepal.
+The family of Bada Kaji Amar Singh Thapa consists Kaji Ranajor Singh Thapa, Ranadhoj Thapa, Narsingh Bahadur Thapa and their 2 more brothers who were also at Royal Court of Nepal.
 Amar Singh Thapa, one of the National heroes of Nepal and commander of Western front at Anglo-Nepalese war belonged to this clan.

 The family of Kaji Bir Bhadra Thapa, commander of Unification of Nepal belonged to this clan.
 This family contains large number of renowned courtiers and warriors.
 He had three sons: Jeevan Thapa(died at Battle of Kirtipur), Bangsha Raj Thapa and Amar Singh Thapa (Sardar).
 The children of Amar Singh Thapa (Sardar) become influential.
 Prime Minister Bhimsen Thapa, the most revered among Thapas is the eldest son of Sardar Amar Singh Thapa(sanu).
 His nephew, son of Nain Singh Thapa, Mathabarsingh Thapa was the seventh Prime Minister of Nepal and niece, Nain's daughter was Queen Tripurasundari of Nepal.
 The family of Sardar Amar Singh Thapa resided at Bagh Durbar.

-Modern

-The recent time Army Chief of Nepal Dharmapaal Barsingh Thapa belonged to this clan.